sonia-auv/airflow-etl/README.md

 2. Add your bag in the folder
 3. Launch the extract_img_from_ros_bag DAG

+### Admin Variables
+Our project defines admin variables to change the behavior and configuration of DAGS

+#### NotifySlack
+Values: True, False
+This variable defines if DAGs should notify to the slack channel about the status of various operations.
+Set to False when debugging your project to avoid clutering the channel

 ## TODO: Complete
 docker exec -it sonia-auv-airflow_airflow-webserver_1 gcloud compute instances start deep-training-1 docker exec -it sonia-auv-airflow_airflow-webserver_1 gcloud compute ssh deep-training-1